Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 </div>

 ##### Other Observation
-Although I have done undersampling on the major classes to make each class has equal size, the precision and recall on each class is still related to the original class number.
-The more the number of that class originally had, the better the precision and recall it had.
+It had high f1-score on class 0, then middle f1-score on class 1, and finally low f1-score on class 2.
+This is positively related to the original number of data in that class.

 #### Testing Performance of Random Forest
 ##### With Test Size: 0.2